AkshayVarma29/Power-Programmer/README.md

 - The locations of second piece on board is (x2,y2) and xl2<=x2<=xr2, yl2<=y2<=yr2
 - The chessboard cells corresponding to the pieces are of same color How many placements of these two pieces are possible if he remembers correctly?

+### 8. K-Berries Problem (Hard)
+There are 2 types of Berries.
+Pineapple and Banana berries.
+Given that each Banana berry gives you exactly K calaries and each Pineapple berry gives 1 calorie.
+Determine the number of ways in which you can eat the berries to gain exactly N calories.